venkat-narasimha/Balayya-Bot/README.md

 6. Invite the bot to your Discord server using the OAuth2 URL provided in the Developer Portal.

-7. The Legend is now ready to entertain your server members with Balakrishna's fun content!
+7. Balayya Bot is now ready to entertain your server members with Balakrishna's fun content!

 ## Contributing

-Contributions to the The Legend project are welcome!
+Contributions to the Balayya Bot project are welcome!
 Feel free to open issues, suggest improvements, or submit pull requests to enhance the bot's functionality and user experience.

 ## License